 (click to send an email).

-You can view or download the branch newsletter edited by Isabel Leslie from the Newsletters page.
+You can view or download the branch newsletter edited by Clare Muscat from the Newsletters page.
 This is also available at branch meetings.

 Meetings are held on the first Saturday of the month, at Dartford Technology College, Heath Lane, Dartford DA1 2LY.
 This is on the north side of Heath Lane, close to the small roundabout which intersects with Highfield Road.
 There is plenty of parking at the site.
 The meetings room is the New Auditorium.
 This should be open from 9.45am with the meeting proper starting at 10.30am, ending by 12.30pm.